butterfill/www-butterfill/plan-for-new/prompt-text.md

+slides on the talks pages are not working any more!!

+---

+On the list of writing on the index page, /, and on the page /writing/ we have 'cite' and 'pdf' buttons for articles.
+Please add a 'HTML' button between these two.
+The button should have the same style as the other two.
+Clicking it should lead to the page for the article (same page as you get to by clicking on the box).

+I know this seems redundant.
+It’s just to avoid people thinking that they only have the PDF option.

+---

 We are working on migrating the old codebase in www-butterfill-old/ to the new version in www-butterfill-new/ .
 There are detailed requirements and instructions in plan-for-new/ .